Jeff’s 14th birthday is on Halloween.

 “You know we moved here at the beginning of August.
 Before that we’d lived on the east side of Yakima.
 When my dad got the principal’s job here he had to commute, and hated it.
 So my folks bought this house.
-Anyway, before we moved I went to East Valley Central Middle School and so did Sean Chambers.
+Anyway, before we moved I went to East Valley Middle School and so did Sean Chambers.
 Sean and I met in the sixth grade.
-He had this red-orange hair and I thought it was the sexiest thing ever.”
+He had this yellow-orange hair — almost a gold color — and I thought it was the sexiest thing ever.”

 “Excuse me!”
-Jeff said, “I have red-orange hair.
+Jeff said, “I have yellow-orange hair.
 Did you ever think my hair was the sexiest thing ever?”

 “Don’t interrupt!
 You’re getting ahead of my story and I want to tell you the whole thing.
-So, I thought Sean’s red-orange hair was the sexiest thing ever.
-The reason I thought that was because my favorite cousin has red orange hair,” Ryan reached out and touched Jeff’s hair, “and I’d lusted over his hot bod since the first time we met when we were like eight or nine years old.”
+So, I thought Sean’s yellow-orange hair was the sexiest thing ever.
+The reason I thought that was because my favorite cousin has yellow-orange hair,” Ryan reached out and touched Jeff’s hair, “and I’d lusted over his hot bod since the first time we met when we were like eight or nine years old.”

 Ryan grinned.
 “You can stop being sorry if you stop interrupting!
 Anyway, sixth grade and about half of seventh grade were tough for me because I was freaked that Sean would figure out that I was gay and hot for him.
 You don’t want to be called gay in middle school!
 Turns out he was freaked that I would figure out that he was gay and hot for me, too.